NARS Cosmetics

 NARS Cosmetics is a French cosmetics and skin care company founded by make-up artist and photographer François Nars in 1994.
 The cosmetics line began with twelve lipsticks sold at Barneys New York.
 Since then, NARS has created various multi-use beauty products and is now a subsidiary of Shiseido.
 It mainly sells in department stores in about 30 countries including the Americas, Europe, Japan and Southeast Asia.

 Founder

-François Nars was born in Tarbes in the south of France, and grew up influenced by his mother Claudette and her collection of designer clothes.
-She also helped him acquire his first job as an assistant to some of Paris' top makeup artists.
-After graduating from Carita Makeup school in Paris, Nars moved to New York in 1984, and became known for his love of color and modern style.
-He also worked with photographer Steven Meisel and hairstylist Oribe Canales.
+NARS Cosmetics was founded by French makeup artist François Nars in 1994.
+After graduating from Carita Makeup school in Paris, Nars moved to New York in 1984.
 In the eighties and nineties, they produced magazine editorials in American Vogue, Vogue Italia, and Elle.

-In 1994, Nars launched NARS Cosmetics.
-Although the company was sold to Shiseido in 2000, Nars remains as artistic director, in-house photographer, and copywriter for his brand.

-Products

-NARS' minimalist matte black, rubber packaging was created by Fabien Baron, who Nars met on a shoot in 1989.